vlood-hub/Movie_App/README.md

 ## Description

-**My Movies Database** is a command-line Python application for managing a personal movie collection.
+**My Movies Database** is a command-line Python application for managing a personal movie collection with multi-user support.

-It allows you to add, update, delete, search, and analyze movies stored locally.
-The program also includes fun features such as generating a random movie suggestion, sorting movies, creating statistics, and exporting the database as a webpage.
+It allows you to add, update, delete, search, and analyze movies stored locally for different users.
+The program includes features such as generating random movie suggestions, sorting and filtering movies, creating statistics, exporting the database as a personalized webpage, and visualizing ratings.
+Now, you can manage multiple users, each with their own distinct movie collection.

 This project is designed for movie enthusiasts who want to maintain their own lightweight movie collection without relying on external apps or services.